briankoser/sfc-listeners-guide/episodes/0273-the-longevity-of-the-planet-of-the-apes.md

 Take That, Science: three gorillas at the Como Zoo in St. Paul, MN escaped their cage the day before Planet of the Apes was released in theatres

-{% timeLink podcast_file_url, '56:08' %} Sci-Fi Christian Story Time: Another De Bono Vacation
+{% timeLink {url:podcast_file_url, t:'56:08'} %} Sci-Fi Christian Story Time: Another De Bono Vacation